Hyperaktiv-ai/hyperaktiv.github.io/index.md

 * Explorers : low engagement score, high ICP match
 * Strangers : low engagement score, low ICP match

-Hyperaktiv gives you recommendations to increase engagement of current leads, and increase the acquisition of Champions
+Hyperaktiv gives you recommendations to increase engagement of current users, and increase the acquisition of Champions

+## Activation

+An "Activated" user is a user who performed one of the activation feature that you defined in Hyperaktiv.

 ## Workflow

-A workflow is a set of automated actions which are executed automatically when a Lead reaches a new stage.
+A workflow is a set of automated actions which are executed automatically.
+Workflow can be triggered when a user changes lifecycle stage, segment, or when they become "Activated"

 ## DataPoint